WebSocket

 View Answer:

-Interview Response: Websocket use the "deflate-frame" token in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
+Technical Response: Websocket use the "deflate-frame" token in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
 Using DEFLATE, this extension compresses the "Application data" part of WebSocket data frames.
 The simplest "Sec-WebSocket-Extensions" header in the client's opening handshake to request per-frame DEFLATE extension is the following: “Sec-WebSocket-Extensions: deflate-frame”.
 The most straightforward header from the server to accept this extension is the same.

-What does the Sec-WebSocket-Protocol: soap, wamp mean?
+What does the Sec-WebSocket-Protocol: soap, wamp specify?

 View Answer: